senofi/fabric-deploy/README.md

 ### What is this repository for? ###

-The repository contains ansible playbooks that automate the deployment of Fabric Operations Console, Hyperledger CA and HLF peer nodes on a prepared, configured and provisioned infrastructure on Linux machines with Docker containers.
+The repository contains ansible playbooks that automate the deployment of Fabric Operations Console, Hyperledger CA and HLF peer nodes on a prepared, configured and provisioned infrastructure on Linux machines in Docker containers.

 The networking and infrastructure resource provisioning is environment/cloud specific and should be desinged and implemented upfront.